fluent/fluentd-docs-gitbook/deployment/high-availability.md

 ![Fluentd&apos;s High-Availability Overview](../.gitbook/assets/fluentd_ha%20%281%29%20%281%29%20%281%29.png)

-'**log forwarders**' are typically installed on every node to receive local events.
+'**Log forwarders**' are typically installed on every node to receive local events.
 Once an event is received, they forward it to the 'log aggregators' through the network.
 For log forwarders, [fluent-bit](https://fluentbit.io/) is also good candidate for light-weight processing.

-'**log aggregators**' are daemons that continuously receive events from the log forwarders.
+'**Log aggregators**' are daemons that continuously receive events from the log forwarders.
 They buffer the events and periodically upload the data into the cloud.

 Fluentd can act as either a log forwarder or a log aggregator, depending on its configuration.
 The next sections describe the respective setups.
 We assume that the active log aggregator has an IP **192.168.0.1** and the backup has IP **192.168.0.2**.